HITECH™ screen changers have set the standard for continuous melt filtration since 1969.

 HITECH™ screen changers do not employ mechanical or “metal-to-metal” seals.
 Instead, cold circulating water is used to form perfectly leak proof polymer seals.
 As a result, these machines are not subject to the leakage problems normally associated with other types of screen changers.
 The polymer seals will not cause wear to the screen changer, and HITECH™ screen changers are unconditionally guaranteed not to leak polymer in ten years of continuous operation.

 HITECH™ screen changers use a long, Dutch weave stainless steel screen (xxxxx) to filter contaminants from the melt.
 Molten plastic flows through the screen and the holes of the stationary breaker plate (3).
-Hot plastic also enters into the chamber (9).
-Here, cooled by circulating water (4), the plastic quickly hardens into a solid plug.
+Hot plastic also enters into the cooling chamber (12) through the slot (10).
+Here, cooled by circulating water (4), the plastic quickly hardens into a solid plug (8).

 Cold water also circulates around the narrow slot where the screen enters the screen changer (2).
 The hot plastic quickly freezes as it touches the cold steel walls, forming perfectly leak-proof seals.

-When the heater cartridge (7) is turned on, the outer layer (5) of the plastic plug (8) soon begins to soften.
+When the heater cartridges (7) and (9) are turned on, the outer layer (5) of the plastic plug (8) soon begins to soften.
 As soon as this thin layer of plastic is soft enough to flow, the plug is squeezed out (6) by the extruder head pressure P1.
-When the heater (7) is turned off, the steel cools completely, and the movement of the plastic plug stops.
+When the heaters (7) (9) are turned off and the circulating water (4) is turned on, the steel cools completely, and the movement of the plastic plug stops.